< Back to Previous

 Then, after an elating launch onto the autostrada, some great English/Italian political rap serenading our escapade on the radio, we got terribly lost around Firenze and did not pick up the road south before doubling back twice, asking directions of several people at a gas station, crossing four lines of traffic in fifty feet to make a U-turn (good going, Lindy!), then suffering long periods of doubt and worry as to whether we were on the right road (A1 toward Roma) after all.

-The road signs, as noted, are not consistent, and trying to match directions from a marginal speaker of English with both the road map and conflicting verbal directions (say from a different stranger with more or less English or the tourist office in Lucca), all at high speed, leads to constant worry and second-guessing.
-In fact, every guess is the mother of half a dozen or more second guesses.
+The road signs, as noted, are not consistent.
+Trying to match directions from a marginal speaker of English with both the road map and conflicting verbal directions (say from a different stranger with more or less English, or the tourist office in Lucca), all at dear speed as if time were not just money but platinum and gold, leads to constant worry and second-guessing.
+In fact, every guess is the mother of second guesses.

 It was difficult to begin with to take a route to Siena that required almost going to Florence and then turning south, but it was recommended by the Lucca tourist office.
 We added a few hours to the journey by visiting San Gimignano along the way.
 We got lost twice trying to stay on the back road to Siena through farmland and small towns; then got very, very lost wandering around the outskirts and catacombs of new Siena, looking for San Dominica.
 I was the one driving by then and, after committing a terrifying U-turn through the eye of a needle in traffic that had Lindy demanding an immediate change of driver (but I complained that it was her insistence I go in the wrong direction against my better judgment that necessitated the turn), I finally committed to following a football sign for the Stadio as per Rick Steves (a glyph of a ball with cartoon arc around it).